 We reviewed the NHMRC National Certification Scheme of Institutional Processes related to the Ethical Review of Multi-Centre Researchto determine options for improving the operation of the scheme.

 We established a pilot of 3 National Scientific Committees to provide advice to HRECs on the scientific merit and integrity of research proposals that involve:

 - complex genetic research

 - early phase clinical trials.

-Promoting consistency in safety monitoring and reporting of clinical trials by developing, in conjunction with the Therapeutic Goods Administration (TGA), guidance for Safety Monitoring and Reporting in Clinical Trials to align arrangements in Australia with international practices.
+To promote consistency in safety monitoring and reporting of clinical trials we partnered with the Therapeutic Goods Administration (TGA) to develop guidance for Safety Monitoring and Reporting in Clinical Trials in order to align arrangements in Australia with international practices.

 We issued a statement in support of the principles behind the Alltrials campaign which calls for all clinical trials to be registered and their results reported, to reduce research duplication and legitimise trial results.